-In 1920, the Lomen Company, an American meatpacker founded in 1914 by brothers Carl and Alfred Lomen, imported reindeer to the island.
-From 1920–1929, the Lomen Brothers invested in the purchase of more reindeer herds, the crossbreeding of caribou and reindeer, and they built several slaughterhouses and processing facilities in Alaska.
+Wild caribou inhabited Nunivak Island from prehistorical times until the late 1800s.
+Caribou populations were once estimated to be 25,000 animals, however, by 1904 the population had crashed and was extirpated due to starvation in severe winters and overhunting.
+In the early part of the 20th century, Nunivak Island was considered open range and in 1920, reindeer were first introduced to the island by the Lomen Company, an American meatpacker founded in 1914 by brothers Alfred and Carl J. Lomen.
+From 1920–1929, the Lomen Brothers invested in the purchase of more reindeer herds, and the crossbreeding of caribou and reindeer, and they built several slaughterhouses and processing facilities in Alaska including Cape Etolin.
 The company dominated the export market of reindeer meat and skins for the United States.
 In 1929, with the stock market crash and the beginning of the Great Depression, the market for reindeer meat began to decline.
 They also began to have trouble with cattle producers who lobbied Congress to impose barriers to the promotion and sale of reindeer meat.
-In 1937, Congress passed the Reindeer Act that transferred the possession of all Alaskan reindeer herds to the Bureau of Indian Affairs.
+In 1929, Nunivak Island Reservation was established by executive order for the purpose of conducting experiments on hybridizing reindeer and caribou, as well as propagating musk oxen for introductions elsewhere in Alaska.
+In 1940, Congress changed the name to Nunivak Island National Wildlife Refuge.
+In 1980, it was incorporated within the comprehensive boundaries of the newly created Yukon Delta National Wildlife Refuge.
 Read more here and here.
-Explore more of Cape Etolin here:
+Explore more of Cape Etolin and Nunivak Island here: